SzeligaMateusz/PNG_to_C/README.md

 4. Copy the contents of the file to your project.

 > [!WARNING]
 > Just make sure you follow the License (look license file).

+> [!IMPORTANT]
+> This code resizes the image to 240x240px and generates rgb565 data.